ShaokangJiang/energy/README.md

 ## Running

-Basically, this page is served as a Github page, you could visit at [energy.shaokang.ga](energy.shaokang.ga).
+Basically, this page is served as a Github page, you could visit at [shaokangjiang.github.io/energy/](shaokangjiang.github.io/energy/).

 This is a pure static page with JavaScript.
 So anybody is able to host it easily on your own.
 If you don't need to see some 3d effects, just download and click on each file would work.
 3D effects require some cross-server interaction.